markbattistella/BezelKit/README.md

 ### Setting a Fallback Bezel Size

-The package provides an easy way to specify a fallback bezel size.
-By default, the `CGFloat.deviceBezel` attribute returns `0.0` if it cannot ascertain the device's bezel size.
+The package provides an easy way to specify a fallback bezel size for all Apple device types.
+By default, the `CGFloat.deviceBezel` attribute returns `0.0` if it cannot ascertain the device's bezel size (on iOS / iPadOS).

 #### Enable Zero-Check Option